 Median underwing coverts: Cover the base of the Greater Primaries and Secondaries underwing coverts.

-Lesser Underwing Coverts: Feathers near the leading edge of the wing that overlap the Median Underwing Coverts’ bases.
+Lesser Underwing Coverts: Feathers near the wing’s leading edge that overlap the Median Underwing Coverts’ bases.

 Axillars: Feathers located in the bird’s armpit.
 These feathers are basically the underwing version of the tertial feathers.